burniku/tpsApp/README.md

-# TPS App
+# Student TPS App

 ## Description / Overview
-TPS App is a Laravel-based web application designed to manage student records.
-This system allows users to **add**, **view**, **edit**, and **delete** student information through a simple and intuitive interface.
+Student TPS App is a Laravel web application designed to manage student records.
+This system allows users to **add**, **view**, **edit**, and **delete** student information through a simple interface.
 The application serves as a practical example of basic CRUD (Create, Read, Update, Delete) operations in Laravel.

 ## Goals & Objectives
 - Learn how to implement CRUD functionality using Laravel.